AlanOng2004/CTF_notes/challenges/cmdchallenge/readme.md

 jq -s add <file>

-jp is a command line tool for processing JSON
+jq is a command line tool for processing JSON
 -s reads all JSON objects from the input into a single array add adds lmao